snail-language/snail-language-support/journal.md

     - what actually is it, what can it do for us
 3. Research language server protocol
     - how can we begin implementing it

+## 10/25/2022

+Plan for today is to work through language config documentation and looking at an example config file

+wtf is autocomplete you may ask?
+[Snippets!](https://code.visualstudio.com/api/language-extensions/snippet-guide#using-textmate-snippets) Are the way you can provide autocomplete support both privately for your own vscode ventures and extension ventures.
+They are separate from a language config file, but get added to your extension through the [contributes](https://code.visualstudio.com/api/references/contribution-points) endpoint, which is where MOST if not all useful vscode extension capabilities are added.

+You basically give a string that matches a "shortcut" that you want to use, and then an array of lines that you want to insert when you type the shortcut.
+I've got it in `snippets/snippets.json`.

+In testing out the snippets I found a small bug in syntax highlighting.
+Syntax highlighting doesn't highlight classes that don't inherit, like `class Main { ... }` doesn't highlight Main as a class